 An air-gapped AI code assistant that actually runs offline

-SourceVault gives AI grounded, cited answers over private repositories with zero source-code egress — built for regulated teams whose network has no outbound path at all.
+SourceVault answers questions about private repositories with citations, entirely on your own hardware.
+It was built for regulated teams whose network has no outbound path at all.

 Why cloud assistants stop at the air gap

-Cloud code assistants require outbound connectivity to function: your code is transmitted to a third party, processed on their servers, and privacy arrives as a contractual promise — no-training pledges and data controls, a pipeline you can't see.
+Cloud code assistants need outbound connectivity to function.
+Your code is transmitted to a third party and processed on their servers, and the privacy protections are contractual: no-training pledges and data controls governing a pipeline you can't see.
 In an air-gapped environment there is no outbound path, so the conversation ends before the contract is read.
-Even tools that self-host their index typically reach their answering models through cloud LLM providers, which keeps a true air gap out of reach.
+Even tools that self-host their index typically reach their answering models through cloud LLM providers, which rules out a true air gap.
 The comparison page walks through this tool by tool.

 How SourceVault runs fully offline